Frederick

 A part-time developer in Greenwood Village purchased a five acre plot of land in Frederick’s Bear Industrial Park in 2020 with long-term plans to build additional flex space.
 Other new entries include South Dakota-based Vikor Inc., a builder of telecommunications and utilities towers, and North Range Behavioral Health, which opened a counseling center.

 With those new business arrivals come the arrival of new residents.
-According to the U.S. Census Bureau, Frederick’s July 2023 population of 17,676, was 22% higher than what was recorded in the 2020 census.
 To meet that growth, the town has seen the addition of 1,000 new housing units in the past five years.

 The town launched a grant program for brick-and-mortar businesses to be used for property improvements or purchase of new equipment, completed a study assessing the viability in creating a downtown district, and partnered with several organizations and grant programs to pursue an initiative for income-restricted multigenerational workforce housing.